A Foodie's Dream: 10-Day Itinerary to Basque Country by Train

 Day 5: San Sebastián

 After grabbing breakfast at your hotel, you're going to head out for a guided cider tour.
-You'll be viewing how cider is made, eating lots of Basque food and tasting the delicious cider that is made in this region.
+You'll be viewing how cider is made, eating a traditional Basque lunch and tasting the delicious cider that is made in this region.

 For dinner, you're heading to Bar Nestor.
 If you eat at one place in San Sebastián, make it Bar Nestor.
-You should get there before they open but be prepared for a long line, it's a tiny place.
+Bar Nestor is famous for serving the “holy trinity.”
+Tomatoes soaked in local olive oil, peppers and the most delicious steak.
+You should get there at least an hour before they open, but be prepared for a long line if you don’t, it's a tiny place.
 Don't worry, you can sip on wine while you wait.
+Try and get a piece of their famous Tortilla de Patata, it’s well-known in the region and absolutely delicious.
+If you’re looking for variety, Bar Nestor is not your place.
+They serve these four items and only them.

 Day 6: San Sebastián